-While the van markets might be showing signs of heating up, flatbed has been hot all winter long, and getting hotter.
-The national average flatbed rate for April was $2.65/mile, the highest it's ever been in DAT Trendlines.
+While the van markets might be showing signs of heating up, flatbed loads have been hot all winter long, and getting hotter.
+The national average flatbed rate for April was $2.65/mile, the highest it’s ever been in DAT Trendlines.

 And there are no signs of a slowdown.
 Last week, flatbed volumes surged 10% higher, led by Houston, Fort Worth and Cleveland.
 The national load-to-truck ratio for flatbed has now been above 100 loads per truck for 5 straight weeks.

 Now, that doesn’t necessarily mean that there are literally more than 100 loads for every flatbed trailer.
 Brokers repost loads when they have trouble finding trucks, and flatbedders are often less likely than dry van and reefer truckers to post their equipment to the load board.
 For those reasons, flatbed load-to-truck ratios are often elevated.
 But we can still use the ratio as a way to measure pressure in the market – and when the ratio goes up or down, rates almost always follow.

 DAT load boards provides the largest and most trusted digital freight marketplace in the trucking industry, with more than 179 million loads and trucks posted annually, plus insights into current spot market and contract rates based on $45 billion in real transactions.

 As you can see, there’s a whole lot of dark green in the map above, meaning there’s a shortage in flatbed equipment across basically the whole country.
 That’s kept rates high, even though pricing was a little more mixed at the end of April.